As a DevOps/SRE, I spent a reasonable amount of time dealing with metrics and alerts.

 These kinds of ignorable alerts seem to reproduce, so, every week you will have more of them.

-Marking alert emails as spam doesn't make them go away.— just the saddest server (@sadserver) January 6, 2016
+Marking alert emails as spam doesn't make them go away.— seasonally affected server (@sadserver) January 6, 2016

 That’s why we decided to start fixing them.

 The topic title make it looks easy, but it isn’t.